bundickm/TL_Resources/Unit_1/Sprint 1/Day 1.md

 After the introductions, as time permits cover the following:
 - If you are missing replies to the github name/os/timezone thread, remind them to reply to it.
+- Add a photo to your slack profile and your cohort to your profile information.
 - Point out the pinned resources and that they have daily and weekly forms to fill out that they can find there.
 - Channels to join, ideally list these in your team channel: cohort specific ones, DS track channels (ds_help, ds_general, etc.), city specific channels for meetups and local info, and any others you may find useful.